jpetitto/jpetitto.github.io/_posts/2016-01-18-rxjava-android-devs.md

 [Slide 34](https://speakerdeck.com/jpetitto/rxjava-for-android-developers-austin-droids-meetup?slide=34):

 Let's take a look now at the [`flatMap`](http://reactivex.io/documentation/operators/flatmap.html) operator.
 It takes each item emitted by the source `Observable` and then returns a new `Observable` for each item.
-In this case, each `Observable` represents a list of device names for a particular version. `flatMap` will then take each `Observable` that gets returned and "flatten" them into a single `Observable`.
+In this case, each `Observable` represents a list of device names for a particular version. `flatMap` then take each `Observable` returned and "flattens" them into a single `Observable`.

 [Slide 35](https://speakerdeck.com/jpetitto/rxjava-for-android-developers-austin-droids-meetup?slide=35):

-Now `flatMap` uses a `merge` under the hood and as I previously mentioned the `merge` operator interleaves its items.
+`flatMap` uses a `merge` under the hood and as I previously mentioned the `merge` operator interleaves its items.
 So if order matters, we can swap out `flatMap` for [`concatMap`](http://reactivex.io/RxJava/javadoc/rx/Observable.html#concatMap(rx.functions.Func1)) to preserve ordering.
 This way all the devices for Kit-Kat will get emitted before the devices for Lollipop (and eventually Marshmallow) do.

 [Slide 36](https://speakerdeck.com/jpetitto/rxjava-for-android-developers-austin-droids-meetup?slide=36):